UBIC-repo/Whitepaper/README.md

 # Transactions

 ### Structure
-Transactions can have 1 or more inputs and zero, one or more outputs.
+Transactions can have one or more inputs and zero, one or more outputs.
 The input values have always to be greater or equal to the output values.
-The difference between sum(inputs) - sum(outputs) are the transactions fees that are redistributed to validators also known as delegates.
+The difference between sum(inputs) - sum(outputs) are the transactions fees that are burned which is meant to reduce inflation.
 A transaction can transfer several currencies at the time.
 However it is not possible to transform one currency in another.

 ### Standard transaction